Friday, 26 December 2025

 After a period of decline in the 1980s, much of the population moved to surrounding areas, forming the Greater Banjul area.
 Today, it remains the political and economic centre of the country, with infrastructure reflecting both its colonial past and modern development.

-Banjul city is an island, and it is the central business district of this capital city most of which is however, located in Kanifing/Serrekunda, on the mainland.
+Banjul city is an island in the estuary of the Gambia River, and it is the central business district of this capital city most of which is however, located in Kanifing/Serrekunda, on the mainland.

 We visited the ferry terminal from where the ferry from Banjul to Barra on the north bank of the Gambia River carries those whose intent mainly is to travel onwards to the Gambia/Senegal border, and then have a direct run to Dakar, Senegal from the border.
 We were still undecided whether to use this ferry to cross when we embark on our journey to Dakar, or whether to travel by the longer, 12-hour more scenic land route, which would guarantee that we pass through Senegalese towns like Kaolack, Fatick and Thies.
 I personally preferred the land route, but it wasn't I alone to make the decision.

 Last Sunday we drove to Banjul island, also sometimes known as St. Mary's Island, This island is the central business district and the seat of government, but only on weekdays.
 At the weekend the island turns into a quiet, beautiful, quaint little treasure trove of history for enthusiasts like myself.
 I was so lost in enchantment as we drove through the quiet narrow streets that I even forgot to take photographs, with my mind replaying its imaginations on a loop of what the island might have been like two hundred years ago, and then drawing a connection between that time and what my eyes were seeing.
-I vaguely remember involuntary gasps of "Oh wow, Oh wow" coming out of my mouth, again and again.
+I vaguely remember involuntary gasps of "Oh wow, Oh wow".